SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Team Crew

 Finish the task and mount up!<br>
-A crew mate that allows you to set the number of tasks individually.<br>
+A Crewmate that allows you to set the number of tasks individually.<br>
 SHR compatible. <br>
 ### Game Settings
 | Name         |                    Description                     |